 (photography, archival prints)

-With companies patenting genes, designing self-terminating seeds, collecting DNA on a massive scale and creating new life in the lab, who really does have the right to claim nature and food as their own?
+With corporations patenting genes, designing self-terminating seeds, collecting DNA on a massive scale and creating new life in the lab, who really does have the right to claim nature and food as their own?

 Strange Fruit wrestles with these issues and the detachment from our seemingly mundane yet highly mystical food system.